iluwatar/java-design-patterns/eip-aggregator/README.md

 ---

 ## Intent
-Sometimes in enterprise systems there is a need to group incoming data in order to process it as a whole.
-For example you may need to gather offers and after defined number of offers has been received you would like to choose the one with the best parameters.
+Sometimes in enterprise systems, there is a need to group incoming data to process it as a whole.
+For example, you may need to gather offers and after a defined number of offers has been received you would like to choose the one with the best parameters.

-Aggregator allows you to merge messages based on defined criteria and parameters.
+The aggregator allows you to merge messages based on defined criteria and parameters.
 It gathers original messages, applies aggregation strategy and upon fulfilling given criteria, releasing merged messages.

 ## Diagram